 Step 2: Measure the moss-covered florist wire to fit around your head and secure it in a circle by twisting the ends around each other.
 This piece will serve as the base of your crown.

-Step 3: Attach the first sprig to the moss-covered florist wire with florist wire by wrapping the two together.
+Step 3: Using a new piece of florist wire, attach the first sprig to the moss-covered florist wire by wrapping the two together.

 Step 4: Cover the florist wire with florist tape and wrap it around the first piece, leaving extra tape at the end to begin securing additional sprigs.
-Tip: The florist tape will stick together very easily so when you need a new piece, simply wrap it around the initial piece.
+Tip: The florist tape will stick together easily, so when you need a new piece, simply wrap it around the initial one.

 Step 5: Gather one to three additional sprigs of assorted flowers and greenery.
 Pinch them together and add to the growing strand by securing them to the moss-covered wire with florist tape.